procedure1/AutoBS/README.md

 To test and build this project locally, do the following:
 1. Use `Beat Saber Modding Tools` extension for Visual Studio to make things easier.
 1. Clone this repo & open the project in Visual Studio
-2. Make sure to add the right dll references.
-The needed dlls are located in your modded Beat Saber installation folder.
+2. Make sure to add the right DLL references.
+The needed DLL's are located in your modded Beat Saber installation folder.
 3. Build.
 Visual Studio should copy the plugin to your Beat Saber installation automatically.

 ## Todo